OpenWaterFoundation/owf-app-infomapper-ng/info-mapper/src/app/nav-bar/tab/README.md

 The tab component is responsible for dynamically adding various types of tabs to the navigation bar.
 There are several variations of different tabs that can be created via the configuration file, currently those options are:

-1. A tab with a dropdown option with additional links to maps, external links, or generic-pages.
+1. A tab with a dropdown option with additional links to maps, external links, or content-pages.
-2. A tab that links to a [generic page](../../generic-page/README.md).
+2. A tab that links to a [content page](../../content-page/README.md).
 3. A tab that links to a map.

 In this folder: